Moving on Housing 2014

 The First-time Homebuyers Program is giving first-time homebuyers a break by transforming 20 surplus and vacant school sites in established city neighbourhoods into potential locations for new townhomes.

 Get answers to frequently asked questions about homeEd, a program that provides affordable rental units including apartments and townhouses throughout Edmonton.
+A property list and property descriptions are also available.

 Low-income & Special Needs Housing